 Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than March 8, 2019 for Fall 2019 admission (with the exception of the interview); applications will continue to be accepted until the program is full.

 - High school diploma or proof of high school equivalency;

 - Personal Interview;

-- Applicants must write an essay focused on their interest in Orthopaedic Technology; instructions for completing this requirement are available through the Blackboard site for Orthopaedic Technology (username: nhtiotc password: student) or from the Admissions Office at (603) 230-4011, or you may access the instructions for completing this requirement here in PDF format.
-If you have further questions please contact the Admissions Office at (603) 230-4011 or by email at firstname.lastname@example.org;
+- Applicants must write an essay on their desire to enter the Orthopaedic Technology program; instructions on how to complete this requirement are available from the Admissions Office at 603-230-4011, or you may access the instructions for completing this requirement here in pdf format.
+If you have further questions please contact the Admissions Office at 603-230-4011 or by email at email@example.com;

 - Applicants must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for health care providers/professional rescuer.

 Please Note: Students who wish to enter the Orthopaedic Technology Certificate program and are currently enrolled in another NHTI program must complete and submit the Change of Program form prior to the application deadline listed above.